TL;DR

 Case Study 2: The Protected Family - The Joneses David Jones, also a 48-year-old marketing manager, suffers the same major stroke.
 He has a comprehensive LCIIP shield in place, arranged through an adviser.

 - Year 1: With no mortgage to pay and a regular income stream from the IP policy, their financial situation is stable.
 David's wife, Laura, can reduce her work hours to support his recovery without financial panic.
-They use part of the CIC payout for private physiotherapy and to install a walk-in shower.
+They use part of the CIC claim payment for private physiotherapy and to install a walk-in shower.

 - Year 2: Their family life continues with dignity and security.
 Their children's university funds are safe.
 Their home is secure.
 David's Life Insurance policy remains in place, providing a further layer of protection for his family's long-term future.